 OnePlus logo has to be: very elegant, personal, stylish.

 Appreciate client’s idea

 We all cherish our own ideas and wish them to be implemented.
-I always tell myself to listen carefully to what client wants.
-“I make my design for him, for his company, not for myself.”
+Listen carefully to what client wants, because you making it for him, for his company.

-Most of my colleagues were making different variations of Pete’s idea.
+Original logo idea of CEO of OnePlus was a combination of circle, one and plus.
+Most of my colleagues were making just different variations of his idea.
 But… If you take this symbol apart, you might see that these three shapes have different geometry base and would not fit one another in a beautiful, elegant way…

 “You should find a way to combine these elements”

 “OnePlus” name came from idea that good products get shared.
 And the company had plans to call their product’s like “one plus one”, “one plus two”, etc.

 After dozens of drafts I got an idea that I believed will work perfectly: